By Amy DeYoung

 Regardless of when you choose to rake your leaves, don’t leave them on your grass throughout the winter.
 If you want your fall lawn to remain healthy, you must remove most of the leaves to prevent snow mold diseases.
 Piles of leaves can also attract pests and smother new grass growth.
 While leaf cleanup is a large task, it’s crucial for the health of your grass, pest prevention, and your neighbors’ sake.

 Before you begin raking, examine the rake you own.
-A lawn rake is the right rake for this home improvement task.
+A lawn rake is one of the essential tools for lawn and gardens, its the right rake for this home improvement task.
 Most lawn rakes will have large fans and tines in a triangular shape.
 Typically, lawn rakes are made of metal, wood, or plastic.
 Steel rakes should never be used over grass because they can rip your grass, so reserve your steel rake for raking dirt or stones only.

 If you have narrow areas between shrubs, consider purchasing a shrub rake or metal expanding rake.
 A shrub rake is a narrow version of a leak rake, allowing you to get into nooks and crannies without straining yourself.
 Alternatively, a metal expanding rake can serve as both a lawn rake and a shrub rake because it has loaded springs that allow it to expand or narrow depending on your needs.